edowson/docker-tensorflow/ubuntu/xenial/tf-build/readme.md

 ## Overview

+This docker image builds TensorFlow v2.0 from sources with support for NVIDIA CUDA and TensorRT.

 This docker image has been tested on an Ubuntu-18.04 LTS host running:
 - NVIDIA Docker 2
 - NVIDIA Driver 430.26